- Understand the importance of having rules to maintain order at home, at school, in their community, and in their country

 - Make a copy of the Classroom Constitution to send home to parents.

-- Students may continue Step 7 at home for homework.
+- Students may continue the questions in Step 1 on Day 4 at home for homework.

 - Ask students to bring in a list of Standards from home.